 Liz Hara participated in our 2013 screenwriting retreat in Orvieto, Italy.
 She went on to win the 3rd ATX Pitch Competition at ATX Television Festival in June 2015 for Bully, a project she workshopped in Italy with us.
+Her writing credits now include Moon Girl and Devil Dinosaur, Life in Pieces, and Sesame Street.
 Learn about our retreats.

 I think every writer has, at some point, imagined themselves sitting in an outdoor cafe in some cobblestoned European city, typing on their laptop and sipping lattes made by a gorgeous barista.
 My PageCraft experience was exactly that—only in my case the barista also gave me free chocolate, and the village cat would sometimes sit on my lap as I worked.